RobbWatershed/renderscript-alternatives-benchmark/README.md

 To help developers for the migration, this sample is created to demonstrate how to apply the image filtering to a bitmap with the Vulkan compute pipeline.
 The sample creates a common ImageProcessor interface, on the top of Vulkan Compute and RenderScript, that performs two compute tasks:
 - HUE rotation: A simple compute task with a single compute kernel.
 - Blur: A more complex compute task which executes two compute kernels sequentially.
+- Resize

+All tasks are implemented with
+- RenderScript (intrinsics & custom scripts)
+- Vulkan
+- OpenGL ES 2.0
+- RenderEffect

-Both tasks are implemented with RenderScript (intrinsics & custom scripts) and Vulkan to demonstrate the migration from RenderScript to Vulkan Compute pipeline.
+to demonstrate the migration from RenderScript to Vulkan Compute pipeline.

 ## Pre-requisites